 Aim to complete each workout within 30 minutes.

 Additionally, the load will increase by small increments from week to week.
-Always try to increase the weekly load being lifted.
+Implementing progressive load is important.

 Rest periods between sets are standard 1- 3 minutes.